 Lastly, bloodstains could become a headache if it sets.
 To remove them, cover with a paste made from corn starch and cold water.
 Let it dry then brush and vacuum the residue away.
 Make sure that you do not use hot water to remove the bloodstains as it will cause it to cement in.
 For other bodily fluids, on the other hand, hot water works fine.

 Headliners are the protective material that wraps the roof inside the car, while visors are the ones that you use to cover your eyes from sunlight.
 However, both of them can be ripped and destroyed due to the car’s age or an action-filled activity that might have happened inside the vehicle.

 To avoid huge damages, always keep an eye on tears on both parts.
-Small rips can be easily repaired but if ignored, it could turn into bigger problems, which includes replacement of the whole component.
+Small rips can be easily repaired but if ignored, they could turn into bigger problems, which include replacement of the whole component.

-It’s not exactly a necessity but putting a trash bin or can will really help in maintaining the cleanliness inside your ride.
-Small trash pieces such as candy wrappers, empty food containers, or used tissues can be put there, especially that drive-thrus are already a thing these days.
+It’s not exactly a necessity but putting a trash bin can help in maintaining the cleanliness inside your ride.
+Small trash pieces such as candy wrappers, empty food containers, or used tissues can be put there, especially since drive-thrus are already a thing these days.